PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 15:17:33
+Last updated: 2024-04-02 15:18:36
-Random Quote: Anticipate the difficult by managing the easy. - Laozi
+Random Quote: When it is obvious that the goals cannot be reached, don't adjust the goals, adjust the action steps. - Confucius